Partner or Spouse

 • Stonewalling: Yeah, you’re always right.
 I have to go (leaves for an unpredictable time).

 These love killers can be defeated with patience, compassion, and determination.
-Sometimes, a small change in one partner can make our negative pattern and eventually bring about a positive solution.
-Listening with respect, whether the partner “deserves” respect or not forgiving, start again; even if the partner doesn’t deserve forgiveness, try to have more good times than bad.
+Sometimes, a small change in one partner can turn a negative pattern around and create a positive solution.
+Listen with respect, whether the partner “deserves” respect or not; forgive; start again, even if the partner doesn’t deserve forgiveness; try to have more good times than bad.
 If the partner doesn’t deserve good treatment, make up your mind that your marriage will not fail.

 The Seven Principles: John Gottman Ph.D.